OCA/pos/pos_product_template/README.rst

    -  In Point Of Sale Front End - Variants list:

       -  Display all the products of the selected variant;
-      -  Click on a attribute value filters products;
+      -  Click on a attribute value to make your own choice and confirm;
-      -  Click on a product adds it to the current Order or display normal extra screen if it is a weightable product;
+      -  Or click on a product adds it to the current Order or display normal extra screen if it is a weightable product;

 **Table of contents**